The best Christmas markets in Europe for 2021

 Stay: The Radisson Blu Sky Hotel is a short walk away from the town square, which you can view from the hotel’s outdoor terrace overlooking over the Estonian capital.
 Rates start at £115 or 44,000 points per night.

-Arrive: Fly low-cost on Ryanair from London Stansted (STN) to Tallinn.
+Arrive: Fly low-cost on Ryanair from London Stansted (STN) and Edinburgh (EDI) to Tallinn.
 Air Baltic operates also between London Gatwick (LGW) and Tallinn.

-While Antwerp, Ghent and Brugge’s markets have a smaller, more charming and cozier vibe, Brussels’ Winter Wonders market (30 November to 7 January) is the largest and most impressive in Belgium, with about 250 stands weaving through the city center.
+While Antwerp, Ghent and Brugge’s markets have a smaller, more charming and cozier vibe, Brussels’ Winter Wonders market (26 November to 2 January) is the largest and most impressive in Belgium, with about 250 stands weaving through the city center.
 The Grand Palace sparkles, covered in lights and decorations.
 Take a spin around the ice rink, fly high in the Ferris wheel or enjoy a visit from Santa.
-New for the 2019 market is a special dome that will create an immersive audio and visual Christmas experience for visitors.
+There is also a special dome that will create an immersive audio and visual Christmas experience for visitors.

 Stay: The Brussels Marriott Grand Palace is right in the heart of all the Christmas action.
 Room rates start at £130 or 30,000 points per night.